-Payment for these days is at an employees normal contractual pay rate and any SMP due is offset against this payment.
+Payment for these days is at an employees' normal contractual pay rate for the number of hours worked during that day and any SMP due is offset against this payment.
 Where the period of time worked generates a payment less than the SMP rate, no payment will be made.
 Where the payment for work undertaken is above the SMP rate for the day, employees are paid via an overtime claim form (available on the intranet) and it is normally paid in the next pay cycle - subject to payroll requirements.
-Alternatively an employee can opt to have a KIT day credited to her TOIL entitlement which can be taken at any time.
+Alternatively an employee can opt to have a KIT day credited to their TOIL entitlement which can be taken at any time.